-Update: New Melanson genealogy information was found by a fellow researcher in 2012, and I learned about it during December 2014.
-The new information is detailed in the post “A breakthrough in the mysterious Melanson genealogy?”
+Update: New Melanson genealogy information was found by a fellow researcher in 2012 and may have cleared up this family mystery.
+I learned about it during December 2014 and the new information is detailed in the post “A breakthrough in the mysterious Melanson genealogy?”

 If you’re using this research, be sure to use the information in both posts as the new discoveries negate or resolve some of the information and speculations in this post.